Joy, relief as exodus from Wuhan begins

 Authorities, however, waited until Wednesday to allow normal traffic out of Wuhan amid lingering fears elsewhere in China that people from the city pose a risk.

-At the city's Hankou train station a robot whizzed through crowds of passengers, spraying their feet with disinfectant and playing a recorded message reminding them to wear face masks.
+At Hankou train station, a robot whizzed through crowds spraying disinfectant and playing a message reminding them to wear face masks.

-Passengers also had to submit to temperature checks and show a green "health code" on their phone, meaning they are considered healthy, allowing them to travel.
+Passengers also had to submit to temperature checks and show a green “health code” on their phones, meaning they are considered healthy, allowing them to travel.

-Part of the "health code" approval is based on their neighbourhood having been declared virus-free.

 Many travellers from Wuhan will also face two-week quarantines in their destination provinces.

-Various restrictions on movement within the sprawling metropolis will also remain in place to guard against a second wave of infections.
+Various restrictions on movement in the sprawling metropolis will remain in place to guard against a second wave of infections.

-The state-run People's Daily newspaper warned Wednesday that opening up "does not mean releasing control".

-Government estimates said nearly half the people expected to leave Wednesday were bound for the southern economic powerhouse of Guangdong province, a magnet for migrant workers.
+Nearly half the people expected to leave Wednesday were bound for Guangdong province, a magnet for migrant workers. — AFP